picodata/tarantool-module/README.md

 ### Usage

-Add the following lines to your project Cargo.toml:
+Add the following lines to your project's Cargo.toml:
 ```toml
 [dependencies]
 tarantool = "0.6"